toddaustin07/MQTT_SmartApp/README.md

 - Monitor the console log messages on your server to be sure the broker connection was successful and no errors occurred.

 ## Testing/Verification
-Start up an MQTT subscription utility such and subscribe to the 'smartthings/#' topic:
+Start up an MQTT subscription utility and subscribe to the 'smartthings/#' topic:
 - mosquitto_sub
   ```
   mosquitto_sub -v -h localhost -t "smartthings/#"